Teaching and Learning with High-Impact Practices

 The Academy of Teaching invites you to attend our annual free mini-conference on excellence in teaching.
-Come together with teachers from across the campus community as we discuss high-impact practices.
-The sessions will focus on examples of how high-impact practices – such as undergraduate research, common intellectual experiences, and collaborative assignments – can be integrated into students’ learning experiences from the first year through graduation.
+Come together with teachers from across the campus community as we focus this year’s discussions on high-impact practices.
+The sessions will focus on examples of how high-impact practices – such as undergraduate research, common intellectual experiences, and collaborative assignments – can be integrated into students’ learning experiences from the first-year through graduation.
 Walk away with concrete ideas for how to incorporate these high-impact practices in your own classroom.

 |8:30–9:00 a.m.||Registration and coffee|

 |9:15–9:35 a.m.||The Buckeye Book Community as a Common Intellectual Experience

 Jenna Dicicco, Program Coordinator, Orientation and First-Year Experience

 |9:35–9:55 a.m.||High-Impact Practices & The Potential of MOOCs

 Susan Delagrange, Associate Professor, Department of English (Mansfield)

 Scott Lloyd DeWitt, Associate Professor, Department of English (Columbus)

 Cynthia Selfe, Distinguished Humanities Professor, Arts & Sciences (Columbus)